 Filters are sequentially applied in the user-specified order.
 It is possible to reorder filters using drag and drop.
-If no manual sorting is specified, filters are sorted alphabetically according to user-configured caption.
+If no manual sorting is specified, filters are sorted alphabetically according to the user-configured caption.
 If no caption is specified for any filter, the loading order is not guaranteed.

 Matching articles and applying actions

-NOTE: Filters are applied only when your feed is checked for new updates, they will not retroactively apply to articles already shown in your feeds.
+Note: filters are applied only when your feed is checked for new updates, they will not retroactively apply to articles already shown in your feeds.